cvdlab/LinearAlgebraicRepresentation.jl/docs/src/planar_arrangement.md

 In this section we will provide a general overview of how the `planar_arrangement` is meant to work.

 The algorithm is divided into the following pipeline:
- - Fragmentation of the 2-Cells
+ - Fragmentation of the 2-Cells.
-   - Spatial Indexing
+   - Spatial Indexing.
-   - Pairwise 2-Cells Fragmentation
+   - Pairwise 2-Cells Fragmentation.
-   - Vertices Identification
+   - Vertices Identification.
  - Biconnected Components Detection.
- - 3-Cells Evaluation and Dangling 2-Cells Elimination.
+ - 3-Cells Evaluation and Dangling 2-Cells Elimination
+   - Topological Gift Wrapping (TGW) algorithm.
+   - Dcomposition Cleaning.
+   - Shell poset aggregation.

 ### Fragmentation of the 2-Cells